-How Paper and Electronic Source Data Meet ALCOA Elements
+How Paper and Electronic Source Data Meet ALCOA-C Principles

-What does each element of ALCOA mean, and how are they implemented differently for data originally collected on paper vs. first recorded electronically?
+What does each element of ALCOA-C mean, and how are the principals implemented differently for data originally collected on paper versus first recorded electronically?

 Is it traceable to a person, date, and subject visit?

-When documenting data on paper, every written element needs to be traced back to the authorized individual who is responsible for recording it.
+When documenting data on paper, every written element needs to be traced back to the authorized individual responsible for recording it.
 This requires a signature or initials, the date, and an identifier to a subject visit.
-Similarly, if something needs to be changed on the record, it needs to be initialed, dated, and should explain the reason for the change.
+Similarly, if something needs to be changed on the record, the change must be initialed, dated, and explained.

-Audit trails in an electronic system make it very obvious who created a record, when it was created, who made a change, when the change was made, and the reason a change was made.
+Audit trails in an electronic system make it clear who created a record, when it was created, who made a change, when the change was made, and the reason a change was made.
 A compliant system will automatically track this information and enable electronic signatures.
-Data is attributable to a unique user with a secure password and role-based permissions, preventing changes from being made by unauthorized users.
+Data is attributable to a unique user with a secure password and role-based permissions, preventing unauthorized users from making changes.

 Is it clear enough to read?

-On paper, everything that’s written must be easy to read and recorded in a permanent medium (not pencil).
-Handwriting must be clear to reduce the likelihood of transcription errors and allow a study to be accurately re-created.
+Everything written on paper must be easy to read and recorded in a permanent medium – not in pencil.
+Handwriting must be clear to reduce the likelihood of transcription errors and allow accurate study re-creation.

 Was it recorded as it happened?

 Data should be recorded, signed, and dated at the time of trial conduct, rather than risk an individual recalling the wrong information from memory.
-On paper, data needs to be documented in real-time and dated with the current date (no predating or postdating).
+On paper, data needs to be documented in real time and dated with the current date – no pre- or post-dating.

-Automatic date and time stamps support this every time clinical data is entered, edited, or modified in an electronic system that has the appropriate controls in place to fully support compliance with 21 CFR Part 11.
+Automatic date and time stamps support this every time clinical data is entered, edited, or modified in an electronic system with appropriate controls in place to fully support 21 CFR Part 11 compliance.